Joint mortgage after separation: what are my rights?

 What should I do if the house is in negative equity?

 Negative equity is when you owe more on your mortgage than your home is worth.
-Negative equity usually occurs when a homeowner has a large mortgage on the home and the property has fallen in value.
+Negative equity usually occurs when a homeowner has a large mortgage on the home and the property has fallen in value and is worth less than the mortgage.

-If you’re going through a divorce or separation and your property is in negative equity, you may have to divide any outstanding debt between you.
+If you’re going through a divorce or separation and your property is in negative equity, you are both jointly liable for the remaining amount on the mortgage and you may have to divide any outstanding debt between you.
 To make the right decision, speak to your lender to find out what your options are.

-Can I postpone the selling of my home?
+Can I postpone the selling of my jointly mortgaged home?

 If you’re looking to postpone the selling of your home after a divorce or separation, and you live in England or Wales, you may look to take out a Mesher or Martin order: